grey-fish/grey-fish.github.io/Natas/Level10.md

 }
 ?>
 ```
+<br/><br/>

 ## Solution
-From source code, we can see that application now doesn't accept characters `;`, `|` and `&`.
-Essentially all characters that can terminate the command.
+From the source code, we can see that application now doesn't accept characters `;`, `|` and `&`.
+Essentially all characters that can terminate a command.

-Now to construct our payload, i did some tests in my local linux terminal.
+Now to construct our payload, we do some tests in our local linux terminal.
 ```shell
 # I have a simple text file 'test'
 $ cat test